cpske/ISP/git/Using-Github.md

     cmd> git add src                   (add your source code) cmd> git commit -m "initial code checkin"
     ```
+   A `.gitignore` file (optional) prevents you from accidentally committing the wrong files to git.
+Once you have a good `.gitignore` file, you can copy it from one project to another.
 2. On [Github](https://github.com) create an **empty** repository for the project.
     a. on Github click on the "+" icon at upper-right of your home page and choose "create new repository".
     b. give the repository a name.
 It does **not** need to be the same as your local project name.
-    c. don't put any files in the Github repo -- it must be EMPTY
+    c. don't put any files in the Github repo -- the repo must be **EMPTY**
     d. copy the URL that Github shows you, for example `https://github.com/billgates/assignment1.git`.
 3. On your local computer, add Github as "remote" repository.
 Suppose the repo you created in Step 2 has URL "https://github.com/billgates/assignment1.git".
 Then you'd enter:
    ```shell